Ticket #2808 (closed defect: fixed)

 Reported by: hal.murray Owned by: erikos

-Priority: Low Milestone: Unspecified by Release Team
+Priority: Low Milestone: Unspecified

-Component: sugar Version: 0.92.x
+Component: Sugar Version: 0.92.x

 Severity: Minor Keywords: 11.3.0